backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/111 KodeCloud Index.md

 ```
 - My hunch is that directory location on host is the directory location on pod.
 - In Docker it is simple since we only have the host and the container.

+- Things to do
+	- add readiness or liveness probes